Alan Huss

-Alan Huss (born January 15, 1979) is an American basketball coach who is currently an assistant coach for the Creighton Bluejays men's basketball team.
+Alan Huss (born January 15, 1979) is an American basketball coach who is currently the head coach for the Creighton Bluejays men's basketball team.
 He previously served as head coach at High Point from 2023 to 2025.

 Playing career

 Huss played for North Kansas City High School where he averaged 26 points and 12 rebounds per game his senior year.

 Huss then played college basketball at Creighton under Dana Altman from 1997 to 2001 where he was teammates with Kyle Korver and part of three NCAA tournament teams.
 He played in 94 games over the four years averaging 3.2 points per game.